WWE Super ShowDown 2020: How to watch, full card, start time and WWE Network

-The next big WWE event is just hours away.
-The company is returning to Saudi Arabia, and it's putting on quite a strange show.
+The next big WWE event is about to start: Pro wrestling is returning to Saudi Arabia, and it's putting on quite a show.
 Headlining Super ShowDown is none other than WCW legend Bill Goldberg, who returns to action for the first time since last August, at the ripe age of 53, to take on "The Fiend" Bray Wyatt.
 That match will be for the Universal Championship, a belt Goldberg actually held back in 2017.
 The Undertaker is also likely to make his return.

 Brock Lesnar will be at the show, defending his WWE Championship against Ricochet.
 A low blow from Ricochet led to Lesnar's elimination in last month's Royal Rumble, and The Beast wants revenge.
 RIP Ricochet.